-In October 2012, David made his debut on WEST END, performing a SOLD OUT concert at the Dominion Theater in London.
-During his stay, he also performed a show in benefit to the Meir Panim UK charity in London.
+In October 2012, David debuted on WEST END, performing a SOLD-OUT concert at the Dominion Theater in London.
+During his stay, he also completed a show in benefit to the Meir Panim UK charity in London.

-The video clip of "In Between / Tomorrow Mountain" from BEGGAR'S HOLIDAY has been released.
+The "In Between / Tomorrow Mountain" video clip from BEGGAR'S HOLIDAY has been released.